Salikha003/IT_PARK/README.md

 # IT PARK Project

-This project aims to create a website providing information about IT PARK courses and services.
+This project is designed to create a comprehensive website providing information about IT PARK's courses, training, and services aimed at both students and professionals in the tech industry.

 ## Project Purpose

-The objectives of the IT PARK project are:
+The key objectives of the IT PARK project are:
-- To offer IT courses and training
+-Offering IT courses and technical training.
-- To provide educational programs in programming and technologies
+-Providing educational programs in programming, cybersecurity, and other tech-related fields.
-- To create resources for students and professionals

-## Running the Project

-To run the project on your local machine, follow these steps:

-### Requirements

-Before starting the project, ensure you have the following installed:
-- Python 3.8 or higher
-- pip (Python package manager)
-- virtualenv (for creating virtual environments)
+-Serving as a resource hub for both beginners and experienced professionals.